Xiar-fatah/DD2421/Support Vector Machine/readme.md

 > Implement the two non-linear kernels.
 You should be able to clas- sify very hard data sets with these.

 ![alt-text-3](nonlinear_pol.png "linear kernel") ![alt-text-4](nonlinear_RBF.png "nonlinear kernel")

+Answer: Using the same cluster type as the non linearly separable dataset as the first figure, which the linear kernel could not find a solution to.
+The polynomial and radial basis function kernel solves and draws a boundary decision to.